WIDEIKIS, BENEDICT & BERNTSSON, LLC

 Title Insurance: Almost all real estate transactions are closed with the buyer and lender obtaining title insurance.
 In fact, institutional lenders typically require title insurance as a prerequisite for closing a loan transaction, and every form real estate contract contains provisions requiring and discussing title insurance terms and conditions.
 The purpose of title insurance is to protect the buyer and its lender against loss from defective titles, liens, and other encumbrances, and guarantying that the Seller has marketable title to convey to the Buyer.
 WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM charges the minimum promulgated risk rate (lowest rate allowed by law) for the title insurance policies it issues.
 WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM believes that its closing rates as set forth under our Commercial and Residential Real Estate Closing practice areas are competitive if not lower than any title company or other law firm in the area.
 WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM is an agent with the following title underwriters: First American Title Insurance Corporation, Fidelity National Title, Inc., Chicago Title, Inc., Stewart Title, Inc., Commonwealth Title Insurance Corporation, and Old Republic Title Insurance, Inc.

 Commercial and Residential Real Estate Closings: WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM is regularly recognized by its underwriters as one of the leading title agents in Southwest Florida.
-For cash closings, WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM charges a title search fee of $90.00 for a lot and block property, and a closing fee of $150.00.
-The attorney provided legal services included in exchange for the flat fee are:
+WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM charges fees and costs that are competitive with, or less expensive than, the fees and costs charged by local title companies.
+The attorney provided real estate closing at the aforementioned very reasonable price includes the following:

 Complex Commercial Real Property: WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM has been on the lender side and the developer side of numerous commercial real property transactions in Southwest Florida.
 Over the past twenty (20) years, WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM has been right in the middle of the development of Englewood, Port Charlotte, Punta Gorda, Charlotte County, DeSoto County, and the City of North Port, and has been instrumental in obtaining related government approvals, development agreements, leases, creating property owners associations, and creating condominiums.
 WIDEIKIS, BENEDICT & BERNTSSON, LLC, THE BIG W LAW FIRM'S familiarity with Englewood, Port Charlotte, North Port, Punta Gorda, and Southwest Florida development, and experience in complex transactions makes it the law firm of choice for developers and lenders in this area.